 The Complainant must first establish that there is a trademark or service mark in which it has rights.
-Since the Complainant is the holder of the registered CHASE and JPMORGAN CHASE trademarks, which are used in connection with the Complainant's business, it is established that there is a trademark in which the Complainant has rights.
+Since the Complainant is the holder of the registered ARCELORMITTAL trademark, which is used in connection with the Complainant's business, it is established that there is a trademark in which the Complainant has rights.